Aggushub/Cybersence-Navi/README.md

-# 🌐 Cybersense Navigator – Your AI-Powered Desktop Sidekick 🚀
+# 🌐 Cybersence Navigator – Your AI-Powered Desktop Sidekick 🚀

-**Cybersense Navigator** is an intelligent AI desktop assistant that fuses the convenience of voice-command automation with the conversational prowess of a chatbot.
+**Cybersence Navigator** is an intelligent AI desktop assistant that fuses the convenience of voice-command automation with the conversational prowess of a chatbot.
 Designed to streamline your digital experience, Cybersense Navigator listens, understands, and acts — all with a simple voice prompt or text query.

 ## ✨ What It Does